ucan-wg/awake/README.md

     ⋮                          ⋮
 ```

-In this step, the Responder MUST prove that they have access to the requested resources, and sets up a protected point-to-point connection.
+In this step, the Responder MUST prove that they have access to the requested resources, and MUST set the input key material (IKM) that will be used to start a protected point-to-point connection.
 This is used to establish trust in the capabilities of the Responder, but MUST NOT actually delegating anything.

-The temporary RSA key from the previous step MUST be exclusively used for exchanging a 256-bit AES-GCM "session key".
+The temporary RSA key from the previous step MUST be exclusively used for exchanging a 256-bit AES "session key".
 RSA is both slow and can only hold a limited number of bytes, so using it to encrypt the payloads of the rest of the session is infeasable.

 The payload contains two encryption layers, and signature: the RSA envelope, the AES envelope, and the AES key signed by the Responder.